webkey-auth/webkey-auth.github.io/README.md

 I'll take these point by point.
 If I've missed any points from the article in my above list, please let me know.

-1. Webkey sends all its page content over SSL, just like that article says you need to.
+1. Webkey's javascript errors if not requested via SSL, so all page content is sent over SSL just like that article says you need to.
 2. Webkey doesn't load any external resources, so there's no uncontrolled code that could change the execution environment unless github.com itself decided to hijack webkey.
 3. Its not 2011 anymore.
 Javascript now has a [secure random number generator](https://developer.mozilla.org/en-US/docs/Web/API/RandomSource/getRandomValues) and various cryptography functions implemented natively and accessible via the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API).
 And a standard in-memory secure keystore can be created by keeping a window open and using a [SharedWorker](https://developer.mozilla.org/en-US/docs/Web/API/SharedWorker) to communicate with that window from others, tho browser javascript doesn't have the ability to access any potentially available [HSM](https://en.wikipedia.org/wiki/Hardware_security_module).